ENHANCE-PET/MOOSE/README.md

 ### 🐋 Installing using Docker

 We have already created the `docker` image for you, all you need to do is load it.
 We assume that you have already installed docker in your system (solutions to common 'installation and image-loading' issues in docker can be found [here](https://github.com/NVIDIA/nvidia-docker/issues/1243#issuecomment-694981577)).
 Make sure you replace the `path_to_mount_without_the_quotes` in the last command with your own local path (e.g. `/home/Documents/data-to-moose`) , which needs to be mounted to the container (now your mounted data will be in the container at `/data`).
-We have made a video regarding the moose docker installation [here](https://youtu.be/DUg3RLcP25U), to give an overview of how it is done.
+We have made a [video](https://youtu.be/DUg3RLcP25U) regarding the moose docker installation, to give an overview of how it is done.

 ##### Step: 1